 - Advanced the implementation of modified shipping containers with unique modifications implemented in our own lab (2008-2012, heat pump vs. A/C units, floor mats, lighting, and misting system improvements).

-- Helped with academic research by supplying captive produced frogs for said work to no fewer than six universities/academic organizations (2008-2012).
+- Assisted with academic research by supplying captive produced frogs for said work to no fewer than six universities/academic organizations (2008-2012).
 Examples: North Carolina State University (developmental research), Tennessee State (Bd research), University of South Florida (taxonomic research), University of Miami (captive husbandry research), Glasgow University (skin toxin research) and the National Institute of Health (skin toxin research).

 Publications in the works include the first observation of competitive interactions between Crowned Tree Frog Tadpoles and the care and captive reproduction of the Slope-snouted Glass Frog.